Executive Council & Committees

 Email: sgallon@holycross.edu

-From 2002-2005, Gallon spent three years as a graduate assistant athletic trainer at the University of Massachusetts, where he worked on a daily basis with the field hockey, swimming and baseball squads.
-Gallon also coordinated medical coverage for field hockey at both the 2003 NCAA Championship and 2004 Atlantic 10 Championship.
-He previously spent time as an intern athletic trainer at Holy Cross from Feb.-Aug.
-2002, in addition to working as an intern with the New England Patriots, Sarasota Red Sox and Springfield Falcons, and with the Cape Cod Baseball League.
+Prior to his stint at Holy Cross, Gallon spent three years as a graduate assistant athletic trainer at the University of Massachusetts, where he worked with the field hockey, men’s and women’s swimming/diving, and baseball programs.
+He coordinated the medical coverage for the 2003 NCAA Championship and 2004 Atlantic 10 Championship in field hockey.

-From 2002-2005, Gallon spent three years as a graduate assistant athletic trainer at the University of Massachusetts, where he worked on a daily basis with the field hockey, swimming and baseball squads.
-Gallon also coordinated medical coverage for field hockey at both the 2003 NCAA Championship and 2004 Atlantic 10 Championship.
-He previously spent time as an intern athletic trainer at Holy Cross from Feb.-Aug.
-2002, in addition to working as an intern with the New England Patriots, Sarasota Red Sox and Springfield Falcons, and with the Cape Cod Baseball League.
+Prior to his stint at Holy Cross, Gallon spent three years as a graduate assistant athletic trainer at the University of Massachusetts, where he worked with the field hockey, men’s and women’s swimming/diving, and baseball programs.
+He coordinated the medical coverage for the 2003 NCAA Championship and 2004 Atlantic 10 Championship in field hockey.

 Secondary Schools